Kautharr/Insurance_ML/README.md

 | Charges | Decimal |
 | Region | Categorical (String) |
 | Number of Children | Integer |
+The dataset consists of insurance-related information of individuals.
+The variables in the dataset are Age, Sex, Smoker status, BMI, Charges, Region, and the number of children.
+The age and the number of children are represented as an integer while sex and smoker are Boolean values.
+BMI and charges are decimal values.
+Region is a categorical variable represented as a string.
+This dataset can be used to perform various analyses related to insurance.

 ### 3. ****Exploratory Data Analysis:****